 Foundation Stage - About Us

-A Foundation Unit is where 3 to 5 year old children with practitioners work as one distinct phase in a school to an agreed and established pedagogical approach.
-Nursery (Foundation 1) and Reception (Foundation 2) aged groups combine to form an integrated teaching and learning provision across the Foundation Stage until transition into Year one.
+Foundation Stage at Hillside is where 3 to 5 year-old children learn together with Early Years practitioners work as one distinct phase in a school to an agreed and established pedagogical approach.
+Nursery (Foundation 1) and Reception (Foundation 2) aged groups combine to form an integrated teaching and learning provision across the Foundation Stage until they transition into Year One.

-To improve the quality of provision for children in Early Years Foundation Stage.
+To offer outstanding provision for children in Early Years Foundation Stage.

 So children can experience continuity of educational experience throughout their time in the Foundation Stage.

-To enable well-being and early learning to be nurtured smoothly without the disruption of transition.
+To enable well-being and early learning to be nurtured without the disruption of transition.

 Children are taught by specialist adults trained to teach in Early Years Foundation Stage.